ripley57/Files/Ex/Report.md

 #### PII by Data Set
 A relatively large number of files (549) are in the Marketing data set:
 [549_marketing](images/549_marketing.jpg)

-It might be questionable that we have a relatively large number of credit card numbersin the Marketing data set.
+Here we might question why we have a relatively large number of credit card numbers in the Marketing data set.

 Clicking on the "Marketing" column to drill-down futher...

 #### PII by Author
 It looks like it might be worth examining the 513 files authored by LTadashi: